Spanish Inquisition: Expulsion of Muslim conversos

 The Inquisition targeted Moriscos, converts from Islam, for suspected secret practice of their former faith.
 A decree on 14 February 1502 forced Muslims in Granada to convert to Christianity or face expulsion.
 In the Crown of Aragon, most Muslims faced this choice after the Revolt of the Brotherhoods (1519–1523).
 Expulsion enforcement varied, often ignored in interior and northern regions where Moriscos, protected by locals, had coexisted for over five centuries.
-Moriscos were suspected of aiding Barbary pirates backed by Spain's enemy, the Ottoman Empire, regularly raided the coast.
+Moriscos were suspected of aiding Barbary pirates backed by Spain's enemy, the Ottoman Empire, who regularly raided the coast.

 The War of the Alpujarras (1568–1571), a Muslim and Morisco uprising in Granada anticipating Ottoman support, led to the forced dispersal of about half the region's Moriscos across Castile and Andalusia, heightening Spanish authorities' suspicions.
 Many Moriscos guarded their domestic privacy, fueling suspicions of secret Islamic practices.
 Unlike crypto-Jews, Moriscos initially faced evangelization rather than harsh persecution.
 Absent records, the Inquisition deemed all Moors baptized, thus Moriscos, subject to its authority.
 A 1526 decree allowed 40 years of religious instruction before prosecution.
 Fifty Moriscos were executed before clarification.
 Moriscos, often poor, rural, Arabic-speaking laborers, received limited Church education efforts.
 In Valencia and Aragon, noble jurisdiction protected many Moriscos, as persecution threatened the economy.

 Late in Philip II's reign, tensions escalated.
 The 1568–1570 Morisco Revolt in Granada faced harsh suppression, and the Inquisition intensified focus on Moriscos.
 From 1560 to 1571, Moriscos comprised 82% of Granada's tribunal cases, dominating tribunals in Zaragoza and Valencia.
-They faced less severe treatment than Judaizing conversos or Protestants, with fewer executions.In 1609, King Philip III, advised by the Duke of Lerma and Archbishop Juan de Ribera, ordered the Moriscos' expulsion.
+They faced less severe treatment than Judaizing conversos or Protestants, with fewer executions.
+In 1609, King Philip III, advised by the Duke of Lerma and Archbishop Juan de Ribera, ordered the Moriscos' expulsion.
 Ribera cited Old Testament texts urging the destruction of God's enemies to justify the decree.
 The edict mandated Moriscos leave under penalty of death and confiscation, taking only what they could carry, without money, bullion, jewels, or bills of exchange.
 Estimates suggest 300,000 Moriscos, or 4% of Spain's population, were expelled, though Trevor J. Dadson argues the impact was less severe in many regions.
 Valencia, with high ethnic tensions, suffered economic collapse and depopulation.

 Most expelled Moriscos settled in the Maghreb or Barbary Coast.
 Those avoiding expulsion or returning assimilated into the dominant culture.
 At the Inquisition's peak, Morisco cases comprised under 10% of trials.
 In 1621, Philip IV ordered a halt to harsh measures against Moriscos.
 In 1628, the Council of the Supreme Inquisition instructed Seville inquisitors to prosecute expelled Moriscos only for significant disturbances.
 The last major prosecution for crypto-Islamic practices occurred in Granada in 1727, with most receiving light sentences.
 By the late 18th century, indigenous Islamic practices had ceased in Spain.